39 Hadoop Interview Questions and Answers for 2023

 - Speed: The distributed file system of Hadoop offers good speed.

 - Resiliency: Hadoop offers fault tolerance.
-When Hadoop sends data to a single node, it also replicated the data to the other nodes in the cluster.
+When Hadoop sends data to a single data node, it also replicates the data to the other nodes in the cluster.
 This fault-tolerant design prevents a “Single Point of Failure” (SPoF).
 In the case of a failure in one node, the organization can access the data in the other nodes.